 3. Pereira de Lord and his brothers.

-Pereira regarded himself as an artist and his works always bore the his name and the phrase “Zanzibar.
+Pereira regarded himself as an artist.
+His works always bore the his name and the phrase “Zanzibar.
 Photo Artist”.

 4. Karim Essa Allibhai